umwelt-software/tinyproto/README.md

  * Low Flash consumption (features can be disabled and enabled at compilation time)
  * No dynamic memory allocations (suitable for using on uC with limited resources or without memory manager)
  * Zero copy implementation (basic hdlc, light versions do not use copy operations)
- * Serial loopback tool for debug purposes
+ * Serial loopback tool for debug purposes and performance testing
- * Serial performance tool (sperf)

 ## Supported platforms